gbinal/slash-developer-kit-2/README.md

 ##Homepage
 The API efforts of any agency should all be accessible via one easy to reach developers hub.
 This web page should provide a path to all public APIs and any associated resources.
 Once an agency has begun to publish multiple APIs, certain resources may make sense to be specific to each API whereas others may make sense to be provided more generally for all of the agency's APIs.
 The major elements of the overall developer homepage are: a catalog of and links to available APIs, any communal elements that apply to all of the APIs, and links to non-API resources that may also be of use to developers.
 Agency.gov/developer, agency.gov/developers, and agency.gov/api should either be the direct url for the page or should redirect to the page.

+*Your team should decide which of the following elements to include in your developer hub, recognizing that ensuring a well-rounded and fully functional developer experience is the best recipe for your APIs' success.
+The below list represents elements for you to assemble in order to deliver just such an experience.
+Examples and suggested tools are included and can be readily copied and improved upon between agencies.*

 ##Welcome
 A brief welcome message can be used to provide context for the agency's mission and the role of developer outreach within it.
 Your agency can set an appropriate and respectable standard by using this section to announce that the developer hub is the accumulation of the agency's current API offerings and that developers can return to find future APIs as they are posted there as well.

 ##Catalog of APIs
 The most important element of a developer hub is access to each of the APIs.
 Usually, this takes the form of links along with a brief description.
 Over time, it is preferable to standardize the individual API homepages into consistent developers subsections; however, many agencies begin by simply linking to the API homepages regardless of their location and styling within the agency's web presence.
-Alternatively, several free and open source options exist that support a well-rounded catalog for the APIs.
+Alternatively, several free and open source options exist that provide additional catalog functionality.

 ##Terms of Service
 A terms of service (ToS) provides the legal framework by which the API provider conveys any rules or regulations that developers need to know.
 Developers agree to the terms set out in the ToS by their use of the API itself and thus enable the API producer to regulate use of their API if necessary.
 Common elements include but are not limited to attribution, modification, false representation, right to limit, right to terminate, and indemnification.

 This is a particularly good area to review the Terms of Service of other government APIs and consider re-using their material instead of starting from scratch.
+This element is often composed of static page content.

 **.Gov Examples:**
 * [Department of Labor](http://developer.dol.gov/terms-of-service.htm)